VRR-Production/TidyTrainers/Engine Comparison.md

 # Unreal and Unity Comparison
-> FEEL FREE TO ADD *YOUR* INPUT & RESEARCH RESOURCES!
+WE ENCOURAGE YOU TO ADD BOTH *YOUR* RESEARCH RESOURCES & INPUT!

 ## Performance
 > Unreal